LiuYuancheng/NetworkConnDashboard/README.md

 # Server Connection Dashboard [Ping]

-**Program Design Purpose**: This program is a monitor hub system to check and display the servers/switches/gateway/nodes connection state in each clusters' internal network.
-It can also used to monitor the network connection from a network to different specific peers/destination.
+**Program Design Purpose**: This program is a monitor hub system to check and display the servers/switches/gateways/nodes connection state in each clusters' internal network.
+It can also be used to monitor the network connection from a network to different specific peers/destination.

 [TOC]